top of page

 Unesco heritage rice paddies

-Insider's tip: as for other day trips, leaving early is better to avoid heat and crowds, but cafes tend not to open until 7:30 am or even 9.
+Insider's tip: as for other day trips, leaving early is better to avoid heat and crowds, but cafes tend not to open until between 7:30 and 9am.
 If you are in a villa or a hotel that doesn't offer an early breakfast, order iced tea or coffee from senimans the night before your trip and leave them in the fridge (I suggest senimans because it comes in a useful screw-top bottle).
 When you leave Ubud, get your driver to stop at a pasar pagi (morning market) on the way and pick up some bantal as a breakfast snack.
 These are tasty little parcels of slightly sweet steamed rice with banana, wrapped in their own natural packaging.
 This will tide you over for the long walk around Jatiluwih until you can get somewhere for brunch.

 Things to do on the way home